 - Grapefruit soda

-Fill a 10-ounce Collins glass with ice, and add: reposado tequila, lime juice, and pinch of coarse salt.
+Fill a 10-ounce Collins glass with ice.
+Juice the lime into the glass.
+Add reposado tequila and a pinch of coarse salt.